MeChanJshim/KUKA_singleArm/README.md

 > - Press “Green ‘>’ Play Button” during around 3 sec while pressing the “Enabling Switch”.
 >   - Then Pop-up appears (select the proper options)
 >   - In here, You can release “Enabling Switch” & “Play Button”
 > - Connection process was completed
+> ### Execute the Program
+> - After connection, by keeping the the “Enabling Switch” & “Play Button” be pressed, we can enter to “Ready?
+Mode”
+>   - In here, we should keep pressing the buttons (Enabling Switch” & “Play Button)
+>   - In addition, we can monitor the joint state in this mode
+> - Execute any programs

  ## EXECUTION
 > ### Communication with actual robot